-58. From the limited data that are available on levels of aluminium in breastmilk of UK mothers, it appears that exposure to aluminium in exclusively breast fed infants is less than 10% of the PTWI.
+58. From the limited data that are available on levels of aluminium in breastmilk of UK mothers, it appears that exposure to aluminium in exclusively breastfed infants is less than 10% of the PTWI.

-59. Exposure of infants fed exclusively with infant formula is similar to, or higher than that of exclusively breastfed infants, the highest potential exposure being from soya-based formula.
+59. Exposure of infants fed exclusively with infant formula is similar to, or higher than that of exclusively breastfed infants, the highest potential exposure being from soy-based formula.
 This could amount to some 21% of the PTWI, and in the worst case, the water used in reconstitution of powdered formulae could contribute a further 12% of the PTWI.

 60. Estimates of exposure to aluminium from infant formula and commercial infant foods are up to 39% of the PTWI, without taking into account water used in reconstitution or consumed separately.
-However, even unusually high concentrations of aluminium in public water are unlikely to take total intake above the PTWI.
-The possible contribution from foods not specifically marketed for infants, which may contain aluminium-based food additives, is currently unknown.
+However, even unusually high water concentrations of aluminium are unlikely to take total intake above the PTWI.
+The possible contribution from foods not specifically marketed for infants, which may contain aluminium-based food additives is currently unknown.
 Further information on this might become available when the full analysis of the DYNSYIC data is possible.

-61. The PTWI may not be appropriate for infants aged 0-12 weeks because their metabolic capacities and renal excretion are not yet fully developed.
-However, the estimated aluminium exposures of infants at this age are less than 33% of the PTWI, and are unlikely to be a concern.
+61. In principle the PTWI does not apply to infants aged 0-12 weeks.
+However the estimated exposures of infants at this age could be up to 33% of the PTWI, and although capacity for renal excretion is still developing in the newborn, an exposure at this level would not be a concern.